Travis Kelce Player Prop Bets for NFL Week 15 | Kansas City vs. Los Angeles 12/16/2021

 Matchup vs. Los Angeles

-- Kelce is averaging 47.1 receiving yards per game in nine career matchups against the Chargers, 18.4 fewer than his receiving yards prop bet over/under for Thursday's game (65.5).
+- In his nine matchups against the Chargers, Kelce's 47.1 receiving yards average is 19.4 less than his over/under for Thursday's game (66.5).

-- Kelce, in nine matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- Kelce has caught a touchdown pass versus the Chargers twice, but did not have multiple TDs in either of those games.

 - Note: Kelce's stats vs. Chargers date back to 2016.

-- The 222.5 yards per game the Chargers are allowing through the air makes them the NFL's fourth-ranked pass defense.
+- The 222.5 yards per game the Chargers are conceding through the air makes them the NFL's fourth-ranked pass defense.

-- The Chargers' defense is 10th in the NFL, allowing 1.5 passing touchdowns per game.
+- The Chargers have allowed 19 touchdowns through the air (1.5 per game).
+They are 10th in the league in that category.

 Recent Performances